Ok, to let you know who you are actually “talking” with, I will bore you with information about myself.

 My name is Richard Foster, but I go by Rick.
 And of course, I am sure that there are others names that I am called.
 One of them always seems to be Greg.
 I can’t even tell you how many times someone actually calls me Greg.
 I wonder, Do I look like a Greg?

 I went to East Carolina University in Greenville, NC a long time ago and earned a BA in Chemistry.
 And no, you can’t ask me questions about chemistry- it is way too long ago for me to remember anything about it.
 After graduating ECU, I attended the University of Florida for dental school and graduated in 1985 with a DMD degree.
 Yes, I know - some of you weren't even born yet.

 I started teaching part-time somewhere in 1988 and went full-time into education in 1991.
-I moved to North Carolina in 1994 as the result of becoming the dental director at Guilford Technical Community College.
-Iím not sure as to what my job really is, but I oversee the running of the dental assisting and dental hygiene programs and provide classroom instruction in Orofacial Anatomy (assisting / hygiene), Dental Sciences (assisting).
-As of 2017, I "retired" from teaching General / Oral Pathology (hygiene).
+I moved to North Carolina in 1994 after accepting a position as the Dental Director at Guilford Technical Community College.
+I’m not sure as to what my job really is, but I oversee the running of the dental assisting and dental hygiene programs and provide classroom instruction in Orofacial Anatomy (assisting / hygiene) and Dental Sciences (assisting).
+As of 2017, I "retired" from teaching General / Oral Pathology to the dental hygiene students.
 I also cover hygiene clinics and work with the assisting students during the Spring clinic.

 I am always asked about being in education verses a private practice.
 For me, education seems to be what I should be doing.
 It was a natural progression for me to leave a clinical setting in public health and enter into the educational arena.
 Gee, I hope I was right.